-People, rather than interior designers create the ambiance at these bars.
+People, rather than interior designers create the ambiance at these lively bars.
 Expect an increasingly raucous atmosphere as the night progresses.
-The environment is relaxed, making it easier for visitors to pick up conversations, and it's at these bars that you're most likely to get to know some uber-cool eccentric locals.
+The environment is relaxed, making it easier to pick up conversations.
+And it's at these bars that you're most likely to get to know some eccentric locals.

 If you prefer to avoid the heavily touristed streets of the Jewish Quarter in District 7 but still get a cup of specialty coffee in a hip neighborhood, Lumen is your spot.
-With a surprisingly delicious food offering that includes breakfast, and a thoughtful interior design, it stands out from the typical neighborhood café/bar landscape.
+With a surprisingly delicious food offering that includes breakfast, and a thoughtful interior design with eye-catching concrete and wood combinations, it stands out from the typical neighborhood café/bar landscape.
 But it's the patrons, artists and neighborhood bohemians, who make Lumen so unique and give soul to the space.
-They serve alcohol all day (in case you were wondering), and have regular live music performances..
+They serve drinks all day and have almost daily live music performances.Read more

 The bars of Budapest generally fall into two categories.
 On the one hand, myriad of ruin bars offer an informal atmosphere with no-frills-but-dirt-cheap drinks.
 On the other are the fancy, higher-end cocktail joints where bartenders with chiseled jawline mix stiff cocktails of ingredients you've never heard of.
 The in-between territory is noticeably thin.Read more